In our first guide to digital transformation published on Information Age…

 - Get stakeholders buy-in – whether it is storytelling scenarios to scale, formal onboarding or feedback through validation– you need the key people from within and outside the organization on your side

 Why we thought it would help go one step further and address challenges in front of engineering-driven organizations?
 During the past 5 years we have grown technology partnerships with both startups and established companies in manufacturing, construction & utilities in Switzerland, Germany and France, serving millions of end users while going through challenges like cloud adoption, GDPR compliance and many others.
-Therefore, we have come up with an extensive list of reasons to be proactive and steps to ensure your transformation success is signed, sealed and delivered.
+Therefore, we have come up with an extensive list of reasons to be proactive and steps to ensure your digital transformation in Manufacturing is signed, sealed, and delivered.

 The challenges calling for most urgent actions…